We apologize for any cross-postings.

 *** GOALS (FOR PARTICIPANTS) ***

-providing PhD students with feedback on proposed dissertations.
+1. To provide PhD students with feedback on their dissertation proposals

 2. To provide opportunities for PhD students to network with peers

-The DC aims to bring together PhD students working on topics related to
+The DC brings together PhD students working on topics related to the

 automotive user interfaces and interactive vehicular applications,

 providing them with an opportunity to present and discuss their

 Each student will be allocated a 30-minute time slot, with 15 minutes for

 a presentation and 15 minutes for oral feedback by at least three senior

 faculty or researchers.
 The presentation will be intimate to encourage